 Many of us use the term Styrofoam to refer to just about anything made of the famous foam material.
 However, most of us play a little too loose and fast with this registered trademark, which is a polystyrene foam material.
 This material is not regularly used for packaging and takeout containers; instead the most common white packaging foam is called expandable polystyrene foam, or EPS for short.

-To be fair, however, polystyrene products are inexpensive and lightweight.
-They stay cool to the touch, no matter how hot the contents, making them a great option for packing hot liquids, like hot soup and drinks.
+Foam containers have gotten a bad rap, and although there are many environmental concerns associated with this product, they are inexpensive and are the classic option for fast-food/takeout establishments.
+Inexpensive and lightweight, they stay cool to the touch, no matter how hot the contents, and are still an excellent option for packing hot liquids, like hot soup and drinks.
 However, other food stored in EPS containers can become soggy, which is a problem with fried foods, hot sandwiches, and any dish that is affected negatively by moisture.

 Paper Containers are Staging a Comeback

 Paper takeout containers are most often associated with Chinese takeout food; however, paper containers can be used for many different types of foods, since they can be used in a microwave with no negative effect on the container or on the contents.
-Unfortunately, like foam containers, paper keeps in moisture and hot foods can become soggy.
+Unfortunately, like foam containers, paper retains moisture and hot foods can become soggy.
 And, unlike foam containers, paper containers are not impervious to heat, making them uncomfortable to hold directly if they contain very hot contents.
-This dilemma can be solved by using containers with handles, or in a carton “sleeves,” or, of course, by placing the containers in a paper shopping bag.
-Environmentally speaking, paper is a biodegradable material, making it a more palatable takeout solution than foam for those who care about our planet.
+This dilemma can be solved by using containers with handles, or with carton “sleeves,” or, by placing them in a paper shopping bag.
+Environmentally speaking, paper is a biodegradable material, making it a more palatable takeout solution than foam for those who are environmentally conscious.